Rebecca (Bec) is a registered Psychologist at BodyMatters. She holds a Bachelor of Social Science (Psychology) (Honours).

 A bit more about Bec…

-Bec is motivated to make a difference both at an individual level and at a societal level – where she finds the modern day emphasis on the importance of apperance too often outweighs the importance of being healthy.
-She is passionate about changing the conversation when it comes to eating and body image issues in our society and a she is fierce advocate for women both professionally and personally.
-Bec has spent the last five years working across a range of specialised eating disorder treatment settings including private practice, outpatient programs and inpatient programs.
+Bec is passionate about changing the conversation when it comes to eating and body image issues in our society and she is a fierce advocate for girls and women both professionally and personally.
+Bec has spent the last six years working across a range of specialised treatment settings including private practice, outpatient/day programs and inpatient programs.

-Bec’s experience includes two and a half years working as a therapist in The Butterfly Foundation’s Treatment Programs for eating disorders.
+Bec’s experience includes working as a therapist in Butterfly‘s Treatment Programs for eating disorders.
 During this time, Bec worked across both the Intensive Outpatient Program (IOP) and the Youth Program and she was comprehensively trained in meal therapy, providing meal support to clients and their families both onsite and offsite.
-Bec facilitated group therapy sessions for both clients and their families, and was a key contributor to the IOP program’s content and development.
-During her time with Butterfly, Bec was fortunate to receive both in-person and videoconference supervision and training from Carolyn Costin herself, founder of the well-known Monte Nido Eating Disorder Treatment Centres in the USA.
-Whilst she is no longer with Butterfly, Bec continues to provide training and oversight to the current Butterfly Treatment Programs clinical team.
+Bec facilitated group therapy sessions for clients and their families and she was a key contributor to the IOP program’s content and development.
+During her time with Butterfly, Bec was fortunate to receive both in-person and teleconference supervision and training from Carolyn Costin herself, founder of the well-known Monte Nido Eating Disorder Treatment Centres in the USA.

-Bec is available for appointments at BodyMatters on Tuesdays, Wednesdays and Fridays.
+Bec is available for appointments at BodyMatters on Wednesdays and Thursdays.